 And just like that, drumroll for the final product……

-So that’s the hutch makeover!!
-I can’t believe this was just sitting in a garage before we got to it!
 A lot of work went into this project, but I really think it was worth it at the end.
+It may just be one of my favorite pieces of furniture that I’ve ever owned.
 Not only do we have a unique piece for our living room, but we also have something that has memories because we worked on it to make it our own.

 My dishes also feel that much more special having them on display.
 Some are thrifted, but the ceramic plates can be found here, here, and here, and we love them so much!
 Like this is the dish I would be happy having for the rest of my life.
 They’re that right kind of heavy and the perfect shade of pink (we also have a set in white too).